kvn-media/musang_synchronizedhub_odyssey/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Application Demo
-This is demo for on going application.
+This is demo for on going application Android version.
 [Demo](https://drive.google.com/file/d/1M4eaU_x5SOeYEHKJuJxjpvXMNSfbrgP8/view?usp=drive_link)

 <!-- ## Contact
 Provide contact information or links to your social media for users who may have further questions or need support. -->